 It’s important to wear the proper safety equipment needed for a job.
-When working with tools you should always the wear proper eye and ear protection, gloves, and safety harnesses.
-Make sure tool guards on equipment like grinders, cnc machines, and table saws that are designed to keep employees safe are not missing or damaged and in need of repair.
+When working with tools you should always wear proper eye and ear protection, gloves, and safety harnesses.
+Make sure tool guards on equipment like grinders, CNC machines, and table saws that are designed to keep employees safe are not missing or damaged and in need of repair.

 Identify potential hazard areas

 Properly mark areas around your company that contain hazards.
-This reminds employees to be aware of hazardous conditions and that safety equipment may be necessary in those areas.
+This reminds employees to be aware of hazardous conditions and that safety equipment may be necessary for those areas.
 Properly mark and hang fire extinguishers.
 Clearly identify entries into possible hazard areas (like this paint room is identified in the first photo above).
 Make sure stairs and doors are free of debris and properly marked for safety.
 The steps in this photo are painted yellow for higher visibility.

 - Keep inspections up-to-date

-Ensure that all fire extinguishers and eye wash stations are inspected on a regular basis and note the results on the attached inspection cards.
+Ensure that all fire extinguishers and eyewash stations are inspected on a regular basis and note the results on the attached inspection cards.
 If the station or extinguisher needs to be replaced, do so immediately.
 Have training periodically with employees on the proper use of both fire extinguishers and eye wash stations.

 - Provide Material Safety Data Sheets

 Properly store all chemicals in their proper locations.
-Make Material Safety Data Sheets available to all employees so they are aware of dangers of any material used in the facility.
+Make Material Safety Data Sheets available to all employees so they are aware of the dangers of any material used in the facility.
 These data sheets should tell how to properly use the item, how to store it, what precautions to take, and what the employee should do if an accident occurs.
 Check the expiration dates on all chemicals to make sure they are still valid.
 Properly dispose of any out of date material according to instructions.

 As you begin to make your workplace safe, you should establish a safety policy, share it with employees, and post it in clearly visible locations around the facility.
 You should also display emergency exit maps so employees stay familiar with how to exit in an emergency.
 Get all employees on board to fix any potential hazards.
 Build a safe community where everyone takes responsibility.